Skip to Content

 The legal consequences for a state jail felony include up to 24 months in jail and a possible fine of up to $10,000.

-An embezzlement crime is a third-degree felony if the alleged offender does any of the following:
+An embezzlement crime is a third-degree felony in the following circumstances:

 • If the value of the property embezzled is $30,000 or more but less than $150,000;